TraderStatus.com __________ Why Form Your Own Entity?

 • update: So-called Nevada secrecy was dealt a strong blow by the Court: (Martini v.
 US district of Nevada 5/10/2006).
 IRS summons to get secret taxpayer information is enforceable.

-• We feel that for most traders this is too costly and has extra red tape that outweighs the potential tax savings - but there are many profitable traders who do have this type of multiple-entity set-up.
+• We feel that for most traders this is too costly and has extra red tape that outweighs the potential tax savings - but on the other hand, in special circumstances, there are many consistently profitable traders who use this type of multiple-entity set-up to their advantage.

 • Family General Partnership (FGP)